Your cart is currently empty!

 In science and medicine, it is widely accepted that children are not just miniature adults.
 Children’s bodies are different than adults’ on a physical, chemical, and biological level.

-Parents may think giving their children cell phones is great for safety reasons, as children are then able to communicate with them or help at any time.
-However, it is important for an educated parent to realize that cell phones may pose a danger in itself to their young, just because children’s bodies are still maturing and the technology is still very new.
+Parents may think giving their children cell phones is great for safety reasons, as children are then able to communicate with them or ask for help at any time.
+However, it is important for educated parents to realize that cell phones may pose a danger in itself to their young, just because children’s bodies are still maturing and the technology is still very new.

-Studies around the World
+Studies Around the World

-In Germany 2011, multiple studies have been conducted to investigate a possible influence of EMR.
+In Germany 2011, multiple studies have been conducted to investigate a possible influence of EMF.
 Thousands of children and adolescents were randomly selected for interview and assessment.
 These volunteers were asked to carry personal dosimeters with them to measure their radiation exposure over a typical 24-hour period.
 The detectable levels of radiation were found to be below the current recommendation levels, so therefore the study was not continued.
 However, in Germany, the government recommends exposure limits for its citizens whereas some countries, such as the US, do not.
 Also, the authors of the German study conceded that long-term studies are needed.

 In the US 2011, a paper was published detailing the impact radiation exposure can have on developing fetuses and young children.
 The paper described the knowledge to date, including risks of exposure being greatest at specific intervals of human development.
 For instance, exposure at 2-7 weeks of gestation could result in a multitude of birth defects, miscarriage or still birth.
 While the paper focused primarily on the effects of exposure to ionizing EMF, this paper also highlighted the lack of good data to support the impact of other forms of non-ionizing radiation.